 The Erie Shores Wind Farm is located near Port Burwell, Ontario.
-The wind power facility is comprised of 66 General Electric Company 1.5 SLE wind turbines and it achieved commercial operation in May 2006.
+The facility consists of 66 General Electric Company 1.5 SLE wind turbines and it achieved commercial operation in May 2006.
 The wind turbines each have a capacity of 1.5 MW, for a total facility capacity of 99 MW.
 One of the wind turbines located at the facility is owned by a local land owner who hosts a number of the facility's other wind turbines on his land.
-The Erie Shores Wind Farm maintains operational and managerial control of this wind turbine and the land owner is entitled to receive the revenue generated by his wind turbine less $1/66^{th}$ of all operating and maintenance expenses and costs of the facility as a whole, not including property taxes, land leases and interest expense and principal payments.
+The Erie Shores Wind Farm maintains operational and managerial control of this wind turbine and the land owner is entitled to receive the revenue generated by his wind turbine less 1/66th of all operating and maintenance expenses and costs of the facility as a whole, not including property taxes, land leases and interest expense and principal payments.